-In accordance with the Companies Act 1993, AFT's Constitution and the NZX Listing Rules, AFT refers major decisions that may change the nature of AFT to shareholders for approval.
+In accordance with the Companies Act 1993, AFT's Constitution and the NZX Listing Rules, AFT refers major decisions which may change the nature of AFT to shareholders for approval.
+In the financial year ended 31 March 2022, there were no such transactions requiring shareholders' approval under the Companies Act 1993 and/or the NZX Listing Rules.

-AFT conducts voting at its shareholder meetings by way of a poll, reflecting the principle of one share, one vote.
+As required by the NZX Listing Rules, AFT conducts voting at its shareholder meetings by way of polls, reflecting the principle of one share, one vote.
 Further information on shareholder voting rights is set out in AFT's Constitution.

-Annual Shareholders' Meeting
+Annual Shareholders Meeting

-AFT's 2020 Annual Shareholders' Meeting is currently intended to be held in August 2020.
+AFT's 2022 Annual Shareholders Meeting is currently intended to be held in early August 2022.
 Shareholders will be given an opportunity at the meeting to ask questions and comment on relevant matters.

-In addition, the auditor, Deloitte, will be available to answer any questions about their audit report.
-A Notice of Meeting will be sent to shareholders in advance of the meeting.
+In addition, the Company's auditors, Deloitte, will be available to answer any questions about their audit report.
+A Notice of Meeting will be posted on AFT's website as soon as possible a nd will be posted at least 20 working days prior to the meeting.
+Level 1, 129 Hurstmere Road Takapuna Auckland 0622 New Zealand www.aftpharm.com